Character or Ma-Ti Summonses Captain Planet All by Himself

 Meanwhile, in chapter 30, David and his men return to their corner of Gath, but the smoke they see in the distance isn’t the home fires burning.
 It’s the aftermath of the Amalekites attacking the town like Tusken Raiders: pillaging, burning and kidnapping the women and children (v.
 3).
 David’s men are ready to kill him over the loss of their families.
 But after a quick consultation with God, he convinces them to give pursuit without knowing precisely where to look.
 Fortunately, they come across an Egyptian slave left for dead by the Amalekites who provides coordinates for them to locate and curb stomp the perpetrators, recovering every family member and possession that was taken, as well as the spoils of victory, which David hands out like Oprah’s Favorite Things to his allies in Judah.

 Back in Jezreel the Israelites’ Mortal Kombat with the Philistines is playing out as predicted, with a decisive beatdown that sees their opponent deliver a flawless victory.
 According to chapter 31, three of Saul’s sons die in battle, including Jonathan.
-And Saul, pinned down by more archers than the Qin army, decides to finish himself off like Rogelio Torrez, rather than admit defeat from the “uncircumcised” horde (vv.
+And Saul, pinned down by more archers than the Qin army, decides to finish himself off like Rogelio Torrez, rather than admit defeat from the uncircumcised horde (vv.
 2-4).
 But it doesn’t stop the Philistines from treating Saul to Baraka’s finishing move postmortem, decapitating him and displaying his corpse publicly (vv.
 9, 10).

 It’s a dark day in Israel and a great place to leave us hanging if it was a Peter Jackson film.
 The editor of Samuel must have sensed this too, because the book unexpectedly divides into a second installment without skipping a single frame.
 Chapter 1 of 2 Samuel picks up with David returning from rescuing his people from the Amalekites.
 They’ve barely had time to assess their smoldering homes when a young man shows up looking more exerted than John McClane on Christmas Eve.
-He recounts the harrowing details of Israel’s shellacking and when David presses him on Saul’s demise, he produces the king’s crown and claim’s he “stood over [Saul] and ended his life” (v.
-10) when the dying king requested a mercy kill.
+He recounts the harrowing details of Israel’s shellacking and when David presses him on Saul’s demise, he produces the king’s crown and claim’s he finished Saul off when the dying king requested a mercy kill (vv.
+9, 10).
 Outraged by his admission to euthanizing Saul, David goes full King Leonidas and punts the messenger down the well (v.
 16).
 It’s safe to say this isn’t the reward he was expecting.
 Guess what?
 There’s a psalm for that.
 Grief-stricken, David retreats to his recording studio in typical warrior-poet fashion to pin a sad ditty in memory of Saul and his broski Jonathan.
-Without caring how his wives will react or what kind of rumors it will incite, David airs his feelings in song with a level of honesty that even Agador Spartacus would call gay: “I am distressed over you, my brother Jonathan; you were so pleasant to me!
-Your love was more wonderous to me than the love of women” (v.
+Without caring how his wives will react or what kind of rumors it will incite, David airs his feelings about Jonathan in an ode titled “The Lament of the Bow,” a tune possessing a level of honesty that even Agador Spartacus would call gay: “I am distressed for you, my brother Jonathan; [y]ou have been very pleasant to me.
+Your love to me was more wonderful [t]han the love of women” (v.
 26).
 Talk about being confident in your manhood.

 Following God’s prompting in chapter 2, David and co. put Gath in their rearview mirror by moving to Hebron in Judah, where David is made king upon arrival (v.
 4).
 The other eleven tribes remain under the kingship of Saul’s bloodline when his son Ish-bosheth is named successor (v.
 10).
 However, Ish-bosheth appears to be implanted with a Drakh keeper, with the real driving force behind the throne being Abner, Israel’s old guard military commander.
 With kinglike authority, Abner makes Tywin Lannister power moves while manipulating Ish easier than Tommen Baratheon.
 Looking to further establish their authority, Abner and his men go to the Pool of Gibeon to meet up with David’s nephew Joab and a handful of his top jocks for an old-fashioned duel at the pool.
 Things quickly escalate into a full-on battle royale, which Joab’s smaller division easily dominate.
 But when Abner begrudgingly kills Joab’s little brother Speedy Gonzales, it puts a bad blood asterisk on the victory (vv.
 18-23).